 Make the ad content as visually appealing as possible.
 Focus on the audience’s pain point.
 What needs will you satisfy with your offer?
 Videos are a good option to reach the audience.
 Tell an engaging story.
 Arouse emotions.
 One more reason, why videos are perfect for the first step of your social selling campaign: you can target the audience who clicks on your videos in the next phase.

 Insert a call-to-action (CTA).
 You could use “sign up”, “download” or “learn more”.
 That way, you will engage your audience in the second phase of your social selling campaign.
 A free trial is a great way to showcase your offer.
-You can also provide a free e-book to share your expertise.
+In addition, you can also provide a free e-book to share your expertise.

 Wonderful, you made it to the end of the sales funnel.
 You have generated interest and offered your solution.
 In the decision phase, the final task is to convert potential customers into paying leads.